dfinity/candid/spec/Candid.md

 A third form of value are *references*.
 They represent first-class handles to (possibly remote) *functions*, *services*, or *principals*.

-#### Actor References
+#### Service References

-An *actor reference* points to a service and is described by an actor type.
+A *service reference* points to a service and is described by an actor type.
 Through this, services can communicate connections to other services.

 ```
 <reftype> ::= ... | service <actortype>